JoinCODED/RJSDemo1-Introduction/README.md

 2. Create a react add `yarn create react-app`

-3. Run the application - show it in the browser
+3. Run the application - show it in the browser - show the react dev tools

 4. Show that `public/index.html` is _empty_